-07. Hard and soft landscaping shall be provided in respect of each plot hereby permitted prior to the end of the first planting season following first occupation of the dwelling on that plot in accordance with details (including plant species, numbers, densities and locations) to be submitted to and approved in writing by the Local Planning Authority.
+05. Hard and soft landscaping shall be provided in respect of each plot hereby permitted prior to the end of the first planting season following first occupation of the dwelling on that plot and for open space areas prior to the end of the first planting season following first occupation of those dwellings adjacent to that open space area in accordance with details (including plant species, numbers, densities and locations and play area details) to be submitted to and approved in writing by the Local Planning Authority and the Landscape Design Strategy NT14231/001 forming part of the approved application documentation.
 Any soft landscaping removed, dying or becoming seriously damaged, defective or diseased within 5 years from its planting on that plot shall be replaced within the next planting season with soft landscaping of a similar size and species to that which it is replacing.